Type 2 Diabetes: Sequencing Therapies

 - Consider dietary patterns and physical activity level when determining treatment regimen.

-- Goal is to achieve glycemic targets but also avoid unacceptable hypoglycemia.
+- Goals of care are to achieve glycemic targets but also avoid unacceptable hypoglycemia, improve quality-of-life, and also to reduce risk of cardiovascular disease.

 - The most common error in blood glucose management is advancing treatment regimen too slowly, allowing prolonged poor glycemic control.